"

 To create histograms in Jamovi, go to the Analyses tab, select Exploration, then Descriptives.

-- Move interval variables into the Variables box.
+1. Move interval variables into the Variables box.

-- Under Plots, check Histogram under Histograms.
+2. Under Plots, check Histogram under Histograms.

-15.4 Density Plots
+16.4 Density Plots

-A density plot is a smoothed version of a histogram that displays the distribution of continuous data using a continuous curve.
+A density plot is a smoothed version of a histogram that displays the distribution of interval data using a continuous curve.
 It estimates the probability density function of the variable, showing where values are more or less concentrated.
 Unlike histograms, which group data into bins, density plots provide a smoother and more precise view of the data’s shape, especially useful when identifying skewness or multiple peaks.
 Density plots are particularly helpful when comparing distributions across groups, as overlapping curves make differences easier to see than stacked or side-by-side histograms.

 How To: Density Plots